M-E-Rademaker/MyDesk/ToolCollection.md

 [ggplot2](https://github.com/hadley/ggplot2) is **the**
 [R](https://www.r-project.org/) package for producing statistical and/or
-data graphics, written by Hadely Wickham, one of the most productive - if not the most productive - member of the [R](https://www.r-project.org/) family.
+data graphics, written by [Hadley Wickham](http://hadley.nz/), one of the most productive - if not the most productive - member of the [R](https://www.r-project.org/) family.
 It has become the de facto standard for displaying graphics made with [R](https://www.r-project.org/).
 Unlike most other graphics packages in